-Join us as we interview inspiring people to tackle the big questions affecting today’s leaders.
+Unlocking Leadership, previously Leadership 2020, is a podcast helping leadership lead in a world that is changing ever quickly.
+Join us as we interview even more inspiring people who provide information and skills on how to tackle the big questions affecting today’s leaders.

-We blend the real-life leadership experience of our guests with the latest management theory to provide practical, relevant tips for anyone in a leadership position.
+We blend real-life leadership experiences of our guests with the latest management theory to provide practical, relevant tips for anyone in a leadership position.

 Clare has 24 years’ experience in professional and staffing recruitment, including operational business management and strategic development at Board level.

-She hosts Leadership2020 when taking time away from executive coaching to professionals as a Professional Development Expert at Corndel.
+She has been hosting ‘Unlocking Leadership’ for 3 years when taking time away from executive coaching to professionals as a Professional Development Expert at Corndel.

 She likes walking by the sea or in the mountains, spending time with her pug, reading books that make her think and watching films that don’t.